How to get here

 You can also use this route for a fantastic Saturday evening dining on board our Golden Arrow Pullman which returns to East Grinstead at 10.10pm with plenty of time for your train back to London Victoria.

-Via Haywards Heath on Saturdays
+Via Haywards Heath

 Please see our bus section for local bus dates and times and check with National Rail enquiries for all train services.